-- 11.49 All leases must be assessed by the Central Finance Team prior to signing.
+11.48 All leases must be assessed by the Central Finance Team prior to signing.
 The Finance Director (or nominated delegate) must sign lease agreements.
-Finance leases are not permitted, and professional advice will be sought for complex lease arrangements. - 11.50 Frameworks (such as Crown Commercial Services, Public Sector Buying Organisations, Church Marketplace) must be considered for any lease as these could represent better value for money and consistency across the Trust. - 11.51 A Trust lease log will be maintained that records all leases and future commitments. - 11.52 To set up a new lease, the following process must be followed:
+Finance leases are permitted in limited circumstances, and the Finance Director must be consulted if a finance lease is being considered.
+Professional advice will be sought for complex lease arrangements.

+- 11.49 Frameworks (such as Crown Commercial Services, Public Sector Buying Organisations, Church Marketplace) must be considered for any lease as these could represent better value for money and consistency across the Trust. - 11.50 A Trust lease log will be maintained that records all leases and future commitments. - 11.51 To set up a new lease, the following process must be followed:

 Task Responsibility Α New lease form completed that captures the key requirements for the lease.
-School Form submitted to the Business Services Director. В Frameworks considered, quotes obtained and a lease vs buy assessment Business Services Director undertaken (not required for photocopier leases) С A check to make sure the finance provider for the lease is a member of the Business Services Director FLA D Lease paperwork assessed and tested to make sure it is not a Finance Lease Central Finance Team Е Lease signed Finance Director F Supplier set up, direct debits arranged Central Finance Team G Lease log updated Central Finance Team
+School Form submitted to the Business Services Director. В Frameworks considered, quotes obtained and a lease vs buy assessment Business Services Director undertaken (not required for photocopier leases) С A check to make sure the finance provider for the lease is a member of the Business Services Director FLA D Lease paperwork assessed and tested to make sure it is not a Finance Lease Central Finance Team Ε Lease signed Finance Director F Supplier set up, direct debits arranged Central Finance Team G Lease log updated Central Finance Team